-1. Insert the setup disc under the DVD drive (Setup disc of any Windows OS can be used here).
-For example, let us consider that we’ve entered setup disc of Windows 7.
+1. Insert the setup disc under the DVD drive (setup disc of any Windows OS can be used here).
+For example, let us consider that we’ve entered setup disc of Windows 7 or later.

 2. Due to this error, the system partition is still in working order, but aid to this recovery tools will suspect for installation on another partition.
 So it will show 0 MB however the actual size of that partition is 38 GB (consider for an example).
 Click the Next button after locating Windows 7 under System Recovery Options.